wp-plugins/easy-faqs/readme.txt

 4. This is the Easy FAQs Help & Instructions Page.
 5. This is the Easy Single FAQ Widget.
 6. This is the Easy FAQs Categories Page.
+7. This is the Easy FAQs List Widget.

 == Changelog ==

+= 1.11 =
+* Feature: Adds FAQs Search, List, and Submit Widgets.

 = 1.10 =
 * Feature: Update to be translatable.